idun-corp/Idun-Examples/ProptechOS-Edge-Interface/examples/README.md

  * `message Message` - the message to be sent.
  * `callback IotHubEventCallback` - the callback to be invoked when a response is received.
 Can be null.
  * `callbackContext Object` - a context to be passed to the callback.
 Can be null
-* add `Thread.sleep(sendPeriod)` in order to send messages with the frequency every `sendPeriod` that you will specify
+* add `Thread.sleep(sendPeriod)` in order to send messages with the frequency every `sendPeriod` that you will specify in the config file

-### Implement message callback, to receive messages from ProptechOS
+### Implement message callback, to receive messages from ProptechOS (this part is applicable only for the Temperature value)
 The Actuation that we recreate with our simple connector,  is next:
 1. ActuationCommand created in ProptechOS (most commonly via the API)
 2. the Edge connector receives `RecMessage` with `RecActuationCommand`